prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-deliverable.md

 Write a detailed (i.e. greater than 10-15 pages) paper which describes and documents your proposed Information System solution.

+> Refer to Documents, Diagrams, and IS Analysis lab assignments for additional preparation

 ### Suggested Structure

 TBA